 16. Spray a piece of plastic wrap with cooking spray.
 Each piece should be large enough to cover one tray.
 Place the greased side next to the rolls.
 (Or you can use the same pieces you used to cover your bowl.)

 The sheet of plastic needs to cover the tops of the rolls.
 I like mine long enough that is will wrap around the ends of the tray.
 I do not worry about the sides.
-The rolls room to expand.
+The rolls need room to expand.
 You can use a towel to cover the rolls too.
 I have found the plastic wrap keeps the heat in as the yeast is activating.
 I feel the rolls rise better with plastic wrap than with a towel.
+Once the rolls have risen two hours they will be touching each other.
+As they cook, they will grow even closer together to create soft, fluffy Homemade Dinner Rolls.

 17. Dinner rolls need to rise for 2 hours.
 Set your timer.